Thomas Cocquerel: Career

 In 2014, Cocquerel made his television debut in an episode of Love Child as well as the miniseries Anzac Girls.
 He made his feature film debut the following year in Daniel Alfredson's crime drama Kidnapping Freddy Heineken.
 This was followed by further film roles in the family film Red Dog: True Blue in 2016 and the comedy Table 19, the sports drama 1 Mile to You, and the coming-of-age drama The Tribes of Palos Verdes in 2017.
 That year, he had his first starring role in the science fiction film OtherLife alongside Jessica De Gouw.

 In 2018, Cocquerel portrayed actor Errol Flynn in the biographical film In Like Flynn and starred alongside Radha Mitchell in Celeste, directed by Ben Hackworth and filmed in Far North Queensland on location at Paronella Park.
 The latter film screened in competition at the Adelaide Film Festival the BFI London Film Festival.
 Cocquerel also appeared in true crime film Billionaire Boys Club and was cast in an attempted reboot of American crime drama Get Christie Love!, but the pilot did not proceed to series.

 Cocquerel joined the recurring cast of the CW series The 100 for its sixth season as Ryker Desai IX.
 He led the 2019 romantic comedy film The Divorce Party.
 Also that year, Cocquerel was cast in Escape Room: Tournament of Champions, the 2021 sequel to the psychological thriller film Escape Room.
-Cocquerel starred as lawyer Tom Raikes in the first season of Julian Fellowes' period drama The Gilded Age on HBO Max.
+Cocquerel appeared as lawyer Tom Raikes in the first season of Julian Fellowes' period drama The Gilded Age on HBO Max.

+On 18 August 2024, Cocquerel was announced as part of the cast for Peacock series All Her Fault.